6 Website features you should check

 If you have a website, it appears more professional if your email address is linked to your domain name.
 For example, my website is proofnow.co.uk.
 My business email is annie@proofnow.co.uk.

 Make sure the spelling of your email address is correct on your website.
-An error means potential clients can’t reach you.
-Or fellow colleagues.
+An error means potential clients, or fellow colleagues, can’t reach you.
 They will give up and try someone else.

 2. Contact form

 A contact form on your website is effective for reducing spam.
 But ensure it is connected to your email address and messages can get through.
-It is frustrating for potential clients to send a message for it to be lost in the ether.
+It is frustrating for potential clients to send a message only for it to be lost in the ether.
 Check your contact form works by emailing yourself or asking a friend to test it.

 3. Spelling, punctuation and grammar

 This may seem obvious, but check the spelling, punctuation and grammar.
-Proofreading the content is vital, especially if you are providing your services as an … editor or proofreader.
+Proofreading the content is vital, especially if you are providing your services as an editor or proofreader.

 It is difficult to proofread your own writing because you see what you think is there, not what is actually there.
 You may have redrafted a phrase and the sense has gone?
 Yep!
 Again, ask a friend to check the content for you.